-The session will focus on the innovative use of Earth Observation for water quality monitoring and ecological research.
+The 3 back-to-back sessions will run from 1:30pm – 4:30pm and focus on the innovative use of Earth Observation for water quality monitoring and ecological research.
 We will interpret inland waters in a broad sense to include nearshore coastal environments.
 The full session description is included below.

 A7.06 EO for monitoring water quality and ecological status in inland waters